 This motorist was convicted, but appealed.
 “But she then withdrew the appeal at the eleventh hour, as myself and three witnesses were waiting to go and give evidence.”

-How did Fabian manage to get back cycling, after these incidents?
+How did Fabian get back cycling, after these incidents?

 “Whether I actually felt like I could ever get back on a bike again was a major issue.